lucprincen/lucidian-tides/Sessions/11 - Session 11.md

 At the mention of the Myriad, Bram gets more panicked and even tries to cast Suggestions on Stormbreaker.

-Fight
+Fight ensues.

 Bram surrenders finally, confesses that he has been drinking and gambling a bit too much to compensate the lack of sleep.
 Racked up a debt.
 Someone from the Myriad asked if the Myriad could see to it that the mine could be expanded.
-Abused Bram's rank within the tannery to
+Abused Bram's rank within the tannery to execute this plan.
+Bram says that they were supposed to do this in the night, that no one would get hurt.
+Told the Myriad what vat to use and what compound to use.
+It was all Tira.
+Kenku and two albino tieflings were there when Bram made the deal for this.
+After this, Bram would talk to Benja to expand and modernise.
+Mines would sweep in and offer money for the ground.
+Tira showed up in the middle of the day.
+Benja was caught in the blast as well, recuperating from the blast.

+Tira is in the Black Tankard, large fighting pit.
+Ivory and Ash are the names of the tieflings.
+We take Bram off to the Zhelezo.